univention/ucs-school/doc/devel/decisions/0002-js-framework.md

 - We want to replace the old "Dojo Toolkit" JavaScript UI framework with a modern UI framework.
 - In its current version it makes a lot of work to improve accessibility aspects.
-- It is also not very popular amongst frontend developers, which makes current employees unhappy and recruitment difficult.
+- It is also not a very popular amongst frontend developers, which makes current employees unhappy and recruitment difficult.
 - The new JS framework will have to implement the architecture decided upon in [ADR 0001 change-ui-architecture](0001-change-ui-architecture.md):
   Instead of communicating with a UMC Python backend, it'll call REST APIs.